 First proposed by George Hudson, a New Zealander, in 1895, it took several decades to fully catch on.
-While we did not adopt Daylight Saving Time in the United States until 1918, Germany instituted it in April of 1916; so Daylight Saving Time turned 100 years old in 2016!
-Daylight Saving Time is not used in all countries or even in all parts of the United States; some areas implement it and some do not.
+Germany instituted it in April 1916, while the United States followed in 1918.
+For those counting, that makes it officially over a century old!
+Daylight Saving Time is not used in all countries, and there are even parts of the US that have never observed it.

 Mythbusting Daylight Saving Time

-Benjamin Franklin is often credited with creating the idea of Daylight Saving Time, he did not actually invent the concept.
-The noted statesman did advocate early rising and a good work ethic, but not the actual concept of DST, according to National Geographic.
+Benjamin Franklin is often credited with creating the idea of Daylight Saving Time, but he did not invent the concept.
+The noted statesman advocated early rising but not did not go as far as changing the clocks.

-Proponents of Daylight Saving Time cited its benefits for energy efficiency and fuel consumption, but it does not have a big impact on sustainability now.
-During the energy and fuel crisis in the 1970s, DST allowed some consumers to save money on home and vehicle energy use.
+Proponents of Daylight Saving Time cite its benefits for energy efficiency and fuel consumption, but it does not have a big impact on sustainability.
+During the energy and fuel crisis in the 1970s, it allowed some consumers to save money on home and vehicle energy use.

 Incorporate Daylight Saving Time into Your Classroom

-Daylight Saving Time activities can be used to boost student awareness of the practice and to enhance lessons in Math, Science and History.
+Daylight Saving Time activities are a great tool to boost student awareness of the practice.
+Here are some ways you can use it to enhance lessons in Math, Science, and History:

-For Math, Daylight Saving Time allows for conversations and activities related to time.
-From converting minutes to hours, to understanding how to read a clock or watch, Daylight Saving Time is a natural tie in for math projects and learning.
+Daylight Saving Time allows for conversations and activities related to time.
+From converting minutes to hours to understanding how to read a clock or watch, Daylight Saving Time is a natural tie-in for math projects and learning.

-In Science, activities that reinforce the ways the rotation and location of the Earth impact the time of day that the sun rises and sets are a natural match for Daylight Saving Time.
+Plan activities that reinforce the ways the rotation and location of the Earth impact the time of day that the sun rises and sets.

-History students will enjoy learning about the ways that Daylight Saving Time impacts state, local and national governments and the reasons that different governments have chosen to enact Daylight Saving Time or decided to avoid the time change entirely.
+Encourage student interest in the history of Daylight Saving Time by talking about how it impacts state, local, and national governments.
+Discuss the reasons different governments have chosen to enact Daylight Saving Time or decided to avoid the time change entirely.